theinderbrar/Brar_I_MusicMixer/readme.md

 # Bugs and Coding improvements

 The first bug I encounter was in play and pause.
-When I click on pause it pauses the music but once again I clicekd on play, it unable to play the music and dancing of the man.
+When I click on pause it pauses the music but once again when I clicked on play, it unable to play the music and dancing of the man.
 So, to fix this we defined a global variable isplaying which save the state of the player .